How Many Miles Does the Average Person Drive a Year? 2026

 close up image of a hand on a steering wheel

-The amount of driving Americans do each year dipped noticeably during 2020, with COVID-19 and its various impacts as the obvious cause.
-Since then, the amount people are driving has rebounded, albeit still not to pre-pandemic levels.
-Nevertheless, since 1971, the amount of total annual miles driven has nearly tripled in the U.S., rising from 1.13 trillion miles to 3.19 trillion miles.
+The amount of driving Americans do each year dipped noticeably during 2020, due to the COVID-19 pandemic and its impacts on work and travel.
+Since then, the number of people driving has rebounded, albeit not to pre-pandemic levels.
+Nevertheless, since 1971, the amount of total annual miles driven has nearly tripled in the U.S., rising from 1.1 trillion to 3.2 trillion miles.

 Key insights